-1.1 This report updates the Committee on the progress and next steps for infrastructure development and service changes in Manchester, providing an assessment of the effectiveness of the December 2022 timetable change.

-1.2 The report then seeks input to the revised Statutory Advice for Manchester in recognition of the progress which has been made through the collaborative efforts of the Manchester Task Force.
+- 1.1 This report updates Rail North Committee on the development of infrastructure across the rail network in the North, and with it associated train service enhancements and changes. - This report also includes updates on the progress and next steps for infrastructure development and service changes in Manchester delivered through the Manchester Task Force, providing an assessment of the effectiveness of the December 2022 timetable change. - 1.3 The report then seeks input to the revised Statutory Advice for Manchester in recognition of the progress which has been made through the collaborative efforts of the Manchester Task Force.